Caritas Spain

 On 9 March 1981 it was registered as a religious entity with Spain's Ministry of Justice.

 Organization

 Caritas Spain is a Spanish confederation of Catholic relief, development, and social service organizations operating in Spain.
-It consists of 68 regional member organizations known as diocese.
+It consists of 68 regional member organizations known as dioceses.

-Its national headquarters is in Madrid, from there it provides general assistance to its dioceses.
+Its national headquarters is in Madrid; from there it provides general assistance to its dioceses.